jasonchoih/jasonchoih/README.md

 ---

-## 💼 My Experience

-- **10+ years** in full-stack development delivering enterprise-grade and startup MVP solutions
-- **2 years at Google**, contributing to distributed systems, large-scale APIs, and cloud infrastructure
-- **3 years at Meta**, building high-performance apps supporting millions of daily users
-- Deep expertise in **MERN, Python, AWS, GCP**, and **AI full-stack systems** for next-gen applications

----

 ## 🧠 What I Deliver

 - **End-to-End Development:** From concept to launch using MERN and Python with modular, maintainable code